derricka20/qhysync-tailscale/README.md

 Updated DaisyUI QhySync Edition text, keeping all emoji and icons consistently throughout the entire document including the added:

-👍 API Builder App Development Framework section:🌼 DaisyUI QhySync EditionWelcome to the official DaisyUI fork and UI toolkit for the QhySync vQoS v3.0 ecosystem!
+👍 API Builder App Development Framework section:🌼 DaisyUI QhySync Edition

+# Welcome to the official DaisyUI fork and UI toolkit for the QhySync vQoS v3.0 ecosystem!

 ## Why DaisyUI?